kevenduchesneau/racechrono-diy-esp32/README.md

 ## Features

+* (New) Supports both ESP32 S3 and C3 variants.
+    * Measured performance is similar across both variants, pointing to BLE transmission speed as the real bottleneck.
-* Leverages FreeRTOS tasks to distribute CAN and Bluetooth workloads across both cores available.
+* Leverages FreeRTOS tasks to distribute CAN and Bluetooth workloads across available cores.
+    * Handles both single-core (C3) and dual-core (S3) user-cases.
     * Easily reaches a reported 120Hz, or three times faster than with the nRF52840 (measured on a Google Pixel 7).
     * Actual performance seems to be closer to 200Hz when adding the individual PIDs reported rates.
 * Supports per-PID rate-limiting.